IATI/IATI-Extra-Documentation/en/activity-standard/overview/linked-documents.rst

 Related Documents
 =================

-*Please note: these overview pages are currently being updated for the `final release of version 2.01 of the IATI standard <https://github.com/IATI/IATI-Extra-Documentation/milestones/2.01%20Release%20Date>`__ *.

 Definition
 ----------
 Within the **IATI activity standard** any number of links to supporting documents can be declared.